ankitojha07/ankitojha07/README.md

 <br> <br>

 🎓 I’m currently pursuing my Bachelors in Information Technology and have a strong interest in Competitive Coding💙 <br />

 ✨ I'm passionate about Competitive Coding, Web-Development, AWS Cloud and learning new things! <br/>

-🌱 I’m currently learning Data Structures & Algorithms 👯 I’m looking to collaborate on Open Source Projects
+🌱 I’m currently learning Data Structures & Algorithms  <br />

+👯 I’m looking to collaborate on Open Source Projects <br />

-✨ 2* Coder at Codechef & 5* at Hackerrank!
+✨ 2* Coder at Codechef & 5* at Hackerrank! <br />

 ## 🚀 Technologies